mbuguamary/Help_Desk-Application/README.md

 + /tickets/:id: updates a specific ticket

 ## POST
-+ /tickets/: creates a new department
++ /department/: creates a new department
 + /tickets/: creates a new ticket
-+ /tickets/: creates a new category
++ /category/: creates a new category
-+ /users/ : creates a new user
++ /signup/ : creates a new user
++ /login/ : logs in a user

 ## DELETE
 + /tickets/:id: deletes a specific ticket